Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Introduction

 A growing need therefore exists to articulate a framework of Humanoid Factors that accounts for the physical, cognitive, social, and ethical pillars shaping the design and operation of humanoid robots in human environments.
 Rather than positioning this as a simple extension of Human Factors, we view it as a complementary perspective that focuses on how humanoid systems---endowed with human-like embodiment and adaptive intelligence powered by foundation models---can be systematically designed, evaluated, and refined to function safely and intelligibly alongside people.

-Broadening the current view of interaction-centric, moment-level, task-specific focus of robots and human~\citep{rodriguez2021human}, HoF adopts a system-level, lifecycle-level, and environment-centric perspective to ask: How should a humanoid be designed so that it can safely, predictably, and acceptably live and operate in human environments?
+Broadening the current interaction-centric, moment-level, task-specific focus of robots and human~\citep{rodriguez2021human}, HoF adopts a system-level, lifecycle-level, and environment-centric perspective to ask: How should a humanoid be designed so that it can safely, predictably, and acceptably live and operate in human environments?
 Although research on humanoid robots has advanced rapidly in the past three years~\citep{tong2024advancements, cao2025humanoid}, current literature remains fragmented across robotics \citep{cao2025humanoid}, machine learning \citep{xiao2025robot}, and ergonomics \citep{electronics14234734}, with limited guidance on consistent principles for humanoid form, behavior, and integration in shared environments.
-This paper therefore develops the concept of Humanoid Factors as a dedicated framework to consolidate these perspectives and to provide a foundation for systematic study, evaluation, and co-design of humanoids and the environments they inhabit.
+We organize HoF into four pillars because the main challenges of humanoid coexistence arise from four recurring but interacting sources: embodiment in human-built spaces (Physical), internal reasoning and action selection (Cognitive), coordination with human expectations and communication norms (Social), and questions of safety, responsibility, and acceptable conduct (Ethical).
+These pillars are intended as analytic lenses rather than mutually exclusive boxes; in deployment, the same failure often spans several at once.
+This paper therefore develops Humanoid Factors as a dedicated framework to consolidate these perspectives and to provide a foundation for systematic study, evaluation, and co-design of humanoids and the environments they inhabit.

 The article proceeds by establishing the Humanoid Factors framework in Section 2 and analyzing how AI foundation models enable Humanoid Factors in Section 3.
 As an example, we then demonstrate how to utilize this framework to evaluate an AI algorithm deployed in a real humanoid robot in Section 4.
 Finally, Section 5 proposes considerations for research and product design, followed by concluding remarks in Section 6.